Anam-shaikh2003/sigma-demo/README.md

 # sigma-demo
-this is demo for git and github
+this is demo for git and github.